jthack/hydeout/_posts/2023-09-12-parenting-hacks-part-2.md

 - Overreacting often leads to hiding the behavior rather than changes in behavior.
 - Compliment your spouse _to your kids_.
 It's modeling love, and it makes them more secure in their parents love for each other.
 - Get interested in whatever your kids are interested in.
 - Take more videos than pictures.
-Hearing their little voices and seeing their mannerisms is priceless.
+Hearing their little voices and seeing their mannerisms is priceless.- Don't be afraid to apologize to your kids when you're wrong.
+It teaches them humility and that it's okay to make mistakes.
+- Remember to take time for yourself.
+Parenting is hard work and it's important to recharge so you can be the best parent you can be.
+- Lastly, enjoy every moment.
+They grow up fast and you'll miss these days when they're gone.

 ## Scripts
 Personally, I find scripts to be one of the most useful information from parenting content.
 For that reason, there's no way I could post a part 2 of this series without some good scripts we've been using.
 Many of these also came from "Parenting: Getting it Right".